Skip to article frontmatterSkip to article content

 num_samples = 1000,

-source_distribution = Gaussian(mean=torch.zeros(2), cov=20 * torch.eye(2)).to(device),
+source_distribution = make_gaussian(mean=torch.zeros(2, device=device), cov=20 * torch.eye(2, device=device)),

 simulator=simulator,